potassco/clorm/docs/clorm/predicate.rst

 The above example is useful for cases where you don't care about accessing the details of individual fluents and therefore it makes sense to simply treat them as a :class:`~clorm.RawField` complex term.
 However, the question naturally arises what to do if you do want more fine-grained access to these fluents.

 There are a few possible solutions to this problem, but one obvious answer is to use a field that combines together multiple fields.
-Such a combined field could be specified manually by explicitly defining a :class:`~clorm.RawField` sub-class.
+Such a combined field could be specified manually by explicitly defining a :class:`~clorm.BaseField` sub-class.
 However, to simplify this process the :py:func:`~clorm.combine_fields` factory function has been provided that will return such a combined sub-class.